Endotracheal Tube Size Calculator

 ET tube size formula

 Different cases call for different ways to estimate the tube size.
-An overweight, short boy will require a differently sized ET tube than a slim, tall girl of the same age.
-A more complex and flexible ET tube size formula for pediatric patients is the Eck's formula - taking into account age, height and weight.
+An overweight, short boy, will require a differently sized ET tube than a slim, tall girl of the same age.
+A more complex and flexible ET tube size formula for pediatric patients is– taking into account age, height, and weight:

 2.44 + (age × 0.1) + (height × 0.02) + (weight × 0.016)

 There are many examples of such equations construed for individual variables.
-For example, evidence shows that body length is a much better correlate for ETT size than age.
-For this reason, the Broselow tape allows us to rapidly estimate the equipment size and drug dosages based on the height.
-The same approach is represented by this example.
+For example, evidence shows that body length correlates much better with ETT size than age.
+For this reason, theallows us to rapidly estimate the equipment size and drug dosages based on the height.
+The same approach is represented by .

 Another important parameter is insertion depth ("tip to lip", calculated from the distal end of the tube to the front of the patient's lip).
-A quick rule of thumb is that insertion depth in cm should be approximately three times the ETT size.
-However, our calculator uses an exact fomula:
+A quick rule of thumb is that the insertion depth in cm should be approximately three times the ETT size.
+However, our calculator uses an:

 insertion_Depth = (age in years / 2) + 12

-These simple formulas will help every adept of emergency medicine and anesthesiology to be knowledgeable when it shows and and effective when it counts.
+These simple formulas will help every emergency medicine and anesthesiology professional be knowledgeable when it shows and effective when it counts.